Skip to Content

 5. The intent of the parties.

-By way of example, the court would likely find that a meretricious relationship exists where the parties decided to reside together for many years in a monogamous relationship, where they shared their incomes and expenses, and where they acquired property together during their relationship.
-It would not likely find that a meretricious relationship exists where the parties were dating other people, living separately, and not sharing their financial affairs.
+By way of example, the court would likely find that a meretricious relationship exists where the parties decide to reside together for many years in a monogamous relationship, where they share their incomes and expenses, and where they acquire property together during their relationship.
+It would not likely be found that a meretricious relationship exists where the parties are dating other people, living separately, and not sharing their financial affairs.

-If the court determines that I had a meretricious relationship with my partner, what happens then?
+What happens if the court determines that I had a meretricious relationship with my partner?

 If the court determines that a meretricious relationship existed, it will evaluate the interest each party has in the property acquired during the relationship and then make a just and equitable distribution of that property.
-In dividing the property, the court will turn to community property laws for guidance.
-Although community property laws do not directly apply to meretricious relationships, the court is permitted to refer to community property laws to help it make the just and equitable division of any “community-like” property that the parties acquired during their relationship.
+The court will turn to community property laws for guidance in dividing the property.
+Although community property laws do not directly apply to meretricious relationships, the court can refer to them to help make the just and equitable division of any “community-like” property the parties acquired during their relationship.

 How do community property laws apply to committed intimate relationships?

-As discussed above, community property laws do not directly apply in same-sex relationships, but the court is permitted to use them for guidance in determining how to divide “community-like” property when a meretricious relationship ends.
+As discussed above, community property laws do not directly apply in same-sex relationships, but the court is permitted to use them to guide the division of “community-like” property when a meretricious relationship ends.

 Unlike in a dissolution of marriage case, however, the court cannot divide any separate property of the parties when a meretricious relationship ends; it is only permitted to divide “community-like” property and debt.
 Your attorney can help you characterize your property as separate or “community-like.”